Sally4Ever: Reception

-The season received a 97% approval rating on review aggregator Rotten Tomatoes with an average rating of 7.75/10.
+The series received a 97% approval rating on review aggregator Rotten Tomatoes, based on 32 reviews, with an average rating of 7.75/10.
+The site's critical consensus reads: "The outrageously singular Julia Davis delivers yet another impeccable performance in Sally4Ever, masterfully walking the line between side-splitting and cringe-worthy comedy."
 Metacritic gave it an average score of 77 out of 100, indicating "Generally favorable reviews".

 Sally4Ever was praised by Sean O'Grady of The Independent as "brilliant, but more than usually disturbing", describing the sex scene between Emma and Sally in the pilot episode as "Pervy, kinky, gruesome, cringey" and "one of Davis' finest scenes yet".
 In The Guardian, Lucy Mangan gave it four stars and applauded Julia Davis for fashioning "another wholly sadistic half hour that leaves the viewer skewered and writhing in exquisite agony".